 To get it right from the get-go, the foundational phase of a data governance initiative must include multiple discovery sessions to identify opportunities, quantify business value, identify stakeholders, assess sentiment, prioritize focus areas, develop goals and define a data governance model roadmap.
 To implement this foundation, we help customers define strategic objectives of data governance, educate stakeholders, obtain senior management buy-in and designate data stewards.

 Once these initial steps are complete, the organization’s data governance council can make an informed decision as to whether to go with a highly or loosely structured framework.
 A less structured approach would have a loosely knit team of individuals who systematically work the roadmap to accomplish the data governance goals.
-The highly structured team would be supported by dedicated roles as well as clearly-defined tools, templates and process.
-We recommend the latter for the more enterprise-wide efforts and the SME Team can help support open roles.
+The highly structured team would be supported by dedicated roles as well as clearly-defined tools, templates, and processes.
+We recommend the latter for more enterprise-wide efforts and the SME Team can help support open roles.

 The establishment of the overarching enterprise-wide data governance best practices framework is the rock upon which your entire data governance program rests upon.
 It identifies a data governor, the data governance council (headed by the data governor), and a steering committee including people from multiple lines of business.
 This is key to obtaining buy-in and to ensuring the adoption of standards, processes, and guidelines at the tactical level of your organization.